How I got started as a software developer

 I moved back to London after 3 years in Japan at the beginning of September 2017.
-I searched for roles towards the end of my time in Japan and also for a while after come back but it was pretty obvious that I didn't have the knowledge employers were looking for.
-Also I had other more important things to worry about so I decided to take another job and put the web development job search on hold.
+I searched for roles towards the end of my time in Japan and also for a while after coming back, but it was pretty obvious that I didn't have the knowledge employers were looking for.
+Also, I had other more important things to worry about, so I decided to take another job and put the web development job search on hold.

-That pause lasted about from the beginning of 2018 until April 2019.
+That pause lasted from the beginning of 2018 until April 2019.

-Up until April 2019 I tried here and there to continue working on web development via some Udemy courses and freeCodeCamp.
-I just didn't have the determination and discipline to follow through with it - I'd have burst of productivity followed by months of nothing.
-It was only towards the end of the contract at my previous role that I started to think more seriously about what I wanted to do in the future.
+Until April 2019, I tried here and there to continue working on web development via some Udemy courses and freeCodeCamp.
+I just didn't have the determination and discipline to follow through with it - I'd have a burst of productivity followed by months of nothing.
+It was only towards the end of the contract at the previous role that I started to think more seriously about what I wanted to do in the future.
 I kept coming back to the same answer; I wanted to be a software developer.

-During that time I was in the fortunate enough position to be living at home and contributing little towards rent/utilities using my savings.
+During that time, I was in a fortunate enough position to be living at home and contributing little towards rent/utilities using my savings.
 I had a plan - I was going to be treating learning about software development as if it were my full-time job.

 Things started to change after I met other self-taught developers.
-At Silicon Milkroundabout, a job fair for tech professionals in London in late April I met a friendly guy, E. He gave me tons of great advice about steps I could take like building various of mini-projects and having something to show to employers - anything small but something I built myself.
-More than anything he gave me confidence that it was possible to be completely self-taught and have success.
-A few weeks later I went to a freeCodeCamp London event and heard the same from other developers who self-taught; they assured me that my plan was achievable.
+At Silicon Milkroundabout, a job fair for tech professionals in London, in late April, I met a friendly guy, E. He gave me tons of great advice about steps I could take, like building various mini-projects and having something to show to employers - anything small but something I built myself—more than anything; he gave me confidence that it was possible to be completely self-taught and have success.
+A few weeks later, I went to a freeCodeCamp London event and heard the same from other developers who self-taught; they assured me that my plan was achievable.
 My confidence was going up.
 I met another aspiring developer called R. He would become a study partner of mine; we shared tips, ideas and resources and met up to work on our projects.
-R was a great influence on me - he had a very strong work ethic and was very good at keeping me accountable.
+R was a great influence on me - he had a solid work ethic and was very good at keeping me accountable.

 The Job Hunt

-I created a few side projects that was I relatively proud of and added them to my portfolio on my old site.
+I created a few side projects I was relatively proud of and added them to my portfolio on my old site.
 I thought this would be a good time to start looking for jobs and evaluating my skill level.
-I applied for 2 roles, which were part of an apprenticeship scheme specifically for aimed at entry-level developers.
+I applied for 2 roles, which were part of an apprenticeship scheme specifically aimed at entry-level developers.
 There was some early success; I passed the initial application and phone screens for both of them and was onsite for the final stage.
-This all happened within the month of July.
+This all happened in July.
 I didn't get those two roles and was rejected for both within the space of two days.

-A few weeks after I came across Full Stack Open 2019 and decided to take it.
+A few weeks after, I came across Full Stack Open 2019 and decided to take it.
 It would be an understatement to say this course is the reason I could finally start understanding how React worked.
-Pretty much right away you can tell from the content, exercises and the way the course was structured that it was a well-thought out one.
-Reviews were very high for it and it was developed by the University of Helsinki (their Java Programming course seems to also be very popular).
-The instructor had a very good approach to teaching where he'd show possible/suboptimal solutions and then lead you to best-practices and why they work well.
+Pretty much right away, you can tell from the content, exercises and the way the course was structured that it was a well-thought-out one.
+Reviews were very high for it, and it was developed by the University of Helsinki (their Java Programming course also seems to be very popular).
+The instructor had an excellent approach to teaching where he'd show possible/suboptimal solutions and then lead you to best practices and why they work well.

-I was completely and utterly humbled by this course.
+This course completely and utterly humbled me.
 I thought I knew React well enough to get an entry-level position - that sure wasn't the case!
 Heck, I could barely explain what happens when you access a webpage.
-I remember being almost dumbfounded by the fact I didn't understand how passing functions to components as props worked (turns out React has a good page on it!)
-Clearly there were gaps in my knowledge and had them in droves.
+I remember being almost dumbfounded by the fact I didn't understand how passing functions to components as props worked (it turns out React has a good page on it!)
+Clearly, there were gaps in my knowledge, and I had them in droves.
 Luckily I had this course to patch those gaps.

-Altogether since starting the job hunt, including the two apprenticeship style jobs I spoke about earlier, I applied for 13 roles and got 2 job offers, both which came in November.
-The offers were for completely different style of companies - one is a very small agency and the other is a much larger organization; this is where I currently work now.
-Most companies didn't respond, some companies responded initially but then didn't followup and some rejected me outright.
+Altogether since starting the job hunt, including the two apprenticeship style jobs I spoke about earlier, I applied for 13 roles and got 2 job offers, both of which came in November.
+The offers were for two completely different styles of companies - one is a very small agency, and the other is a much larger organization; this is where I currently work now.
+Most companies didn't respond; some companies responded initially but then didn't follow up, and some rejected me outright.
 I applied for the first two back at the end of June and started with the others at the end of August/beginning of September.

 Takeaways from the job search

-It goes without saying that I feel extremely lucky to be found a developer role with relatively few applications.
+It goes without saying that I feel fortunate to be found a developer role with relatively few applications.
 I heard from others who applied to more than 50, sometimes more than 100 companies before getting a role.

-I think one reason I got responses back was that I spent time writing personalized cover letters to each company I was applying to, emphasizing my passion for programming and interest in developing my skills further, as well as showing I was interested in their company.
+I think one reason I got responses back was that I spent time writing personalized cover letters to each company I was applying to, emphasizing my passion for programming and interest in developing my skills further and showing I was interested in their company.
 The odds are stacked against you when you don't have commercial experience, but writing a cover letter that gives insight into who you are as a person can go some ways into mitigating those odds.

 For employers, picking the best candidate for the job isn’t just about skills and experience.
 If it were, they wouldn’t ask for cover letters at all — hell, we might not even need interviews.
 We could just hire based on resumes alone.
 But of course, other things matter, too — things like personal traits, work habits, communication skills, people skills, intelligence, drive, and enthusiasm for the job.
 That’s where your cover letter comes in.
 It’s supposed to give a window into these things.